creedn32/publicProjects/blog/blog post - social security.md

 #3

-Ok,

-Now consider Larry.
-Larry makes $40,000 per month (or $480,000 per year) for 35 years.
-Imagine that social security is deducted from Larry's entire salary, but the maximum benefit that he can receive back from social security is also $2,639 per month.
+Ok, so we know that Social Security would pay up to $2,639 per month if you retired in 2016  (Investopedia, 2014).
+We also know that you would need to have made $118,500 that year and a similarly high amount in all of your previous working years to qualify for this benefit.

+Now, let's compare two hypothetical workers.
+First, we have Jerry, who made $118,500 per year throughout his 35-year career.
+Thus, he qualifies for the maximum monthly Social Security check.

+Second, we have Jane.
+Jane made $20,000 per month (or $240,000 per year) for 35 years.
+She then decides to retire in 2016.
+How much would the Social Security administration pay Jane each month?
+The answer: $2,639.

-Do you think that it is fair for Larry, who that makes more than four times what George makes, ($480,000 compared to $118,500) to receive the same amount from social security in retirement ($31,668 per year)?
+Do you think that it is fair for Jane, who makes more than Jerry, to receive the same amount from Social Security in retirement?

-Lawmakers continue to debate this issue, and there is no easy answer upon which everyone agrees.
+Lawmakers continue to debate this issue.
+There is no easy answer upon which everyone agrees.
 (Liou, 2017)

+In my next post, we'll discuss this issue further.

 References

+Investopedia.
+(2014, October).
+What is the maximum I can receive from my Social Security retirement benefit?
+Retrieved from Investopedia: https://www.investopedia.com

 Liou, W. (2017).
 Social Security: Raising or Eliminating the Taxable Earnings Base.
 Congressional Research Service.

+Imagine that social security is deducted from Larry's entire salary, but the maximum benefit that he can receive back from social security is also $2,639 per month.